CNG-LAB/social_carousel/README.md

       "repo_dir": "/Path/to/social_carousel"
     }
     ```

 ## Running the carousel 🌈

-- Open PsychoPy _**v2024.2.5**_ (NOTE THE VERSION NUMBER)
+- Open PsychoPy _**v2024.2.5**_ (NOTE THE VERSION NUMBER - an older 2022 version is also installed, and should not be used to run the carousel)
-- In the `PsychoPy Runner`, click the blue **+** sign (add experiment) and navigate directories to add `main.py` to the list (select it and click open).
+- In the `PsychoPy Runner`, click the blue **+** sign (add experiment)
+- Navigate directories to add `main.py` to the experiment list; select it and click open.
 - Click the green play button (run the script in python) to launch the GUI.
-Fill out the options:
+- Fill out the GUI options:
-  - Subject ID: The ID code for the current participant, for example: `sub-001`
+  - <ins>Subject ID</ins>: The ID code for the current participant, for example: `sub-001`
-  - Session: Enter `01` for first visit, `02` for second visit.
+  - <ins>Session</ins>: Enter `01` for first visit, `02` for second visit.
-  - Language: To run the tasks in english, select `en`.
+  - <ins>Language</ins>: To run the tasks in english, select `en`.
 To run the tasks in german, select `de`.
-  - Mode: To run the full task, select `full`.
+  - <ins>Mode</ins>: To run the full task, select `full`.
 For testing, debugging, showing examples to the participant, select `demo`.
+The use of the `demo` option will limit resting-state runs to 5 seconds, and task runs to one trial.
-  - Select task: Select the task you want to run (see section `The tasks`).
-Depending on your choice, another GUI might open.
+  - <ins>Select task</ins>: Select the task you want to run.
+Depending on your choice, another GUI might open (see next section).

+## The tasks 📋

+The carousel includes 6 modules.
+The name of the module is provided as it is named in the carousel GUI:
+- `cross`: Fixation cross for unconstrained cognition (resting-state)
+- `movie`: Movies for naturalistic viewing (resting-state)
+- `beliefs`: False beliefs task using short stories ([Dodell-Feder et al., 2011](https://www.sciencedirect.com/science/article/pii/S1053811910016241))
+- `social`: *not yet supported* Social cognition task using geometric shape movies (as implemented in HCP: [Barch et al., 2013](https://www.sciencedirect.com/science/article/pii/S1053811913005272?via%3Dihub))
+- `emoinf`: *not yet supported* Emotional inference task using short stories ([Bruneau et al., 2012](https://www.sciencedirect.com/science/article/pii/S0028393211005082))
+- `emomatch`: *not yet supported* Emotion matching task using face, body, and shape images (as implemented in HCP: [Barch et al., 2013](https://www.sciencedirect.com/science/article/pii/S1053811913005272?via%3Dihub))

+### Task-specific notes

+The subsections below provide more details on the task-specific GUI choices.

+#### `movie`
+Two movie choices are currently implemented.
+All participants should complete both movie conditions:
+- `cloudy`: Plays Pixar's Partly Cloudy animated film.
+Note that language choice here is irrelevant as the movie contains no language.
+- `lotr`: Plays Lord of the Rings - The Fellowship of the Ring scene (the council of Elrond).

+#### Localizers: `beliefs`, `social`, `emoinf`, `emomatch`
+Each task leads to a GUI asking the user to select the task run.
+All participants should complete both runs:
+- `1`: Select for run 1.
+- `2`: Select for run 2.

+## Sequence parameters 🧲

+🤔 to do 🤔

+# Contributors 💞

+Jessica Royer, MPI CBS
+Lorenz Ahle, MPI CBS
+Sofie Valk, MPI CBS